bobleesj/github-pages-with-docker/_posts/2024-03-03-python-cheatsheet.md

 - Do not import specific functions, but modules
 - Do not use getter/setter if it does not add any extra value
+- Do not code without a test in mind or implemented
+- Use NumPy for numerical operations, optimized using C code

 ## Source Code